 Proper flossing technique is very important.
 When flossing make sure to curve the floss around each tooth and gently move the floss in an up and down motion.
 It’s important to floss between each tooth, even behind the last teeth.
 Not only is at home good dental hygiene important it’s also important to see your dentist every six months for check ups and dental cleanings.
 Dental cleanings, done by a dental professional, will help remove plaque that may be missed after brushing and flossing.

 Consequences of poor dental hygiene

-Gum disease.
+Neglecting your teeth and not practicing good dental hygiene can cause many dental issues.
+As mentioned above, poor dental hygiene can lead to gum disease, tooth decay, and even tooth loss.
 Statistics show that up to 90% of adults suffer from gum disease at some point in their lifetime.
-Gum disease is the result of the accumulation of plaque, a film that builds up along the gum line and traps food and germs.
+Gum disease is the result of the accumulation of plaque left on the gums.
+Plaque is a film that builds up along the gumline and traps food and germs.
 As it settles in, the germs attack the gums and cause soreness and bleeding, which can lead to gingivitis or periodontitis.